 Persistent storage for confidential applications in the cloud requires a bit of attention.
 By design, SGX sealing keys are unique to a single CPU, which means using the default SGX sealing methods has some caveats.
 For example, sealing data while running on one host could mean the data can’t be unsealed when running on another host later on.

 As described in our secrets management chapter, the Coordinator provides Marbles with virtual sealing keys making persistence straightforward for your applications.
-Using virtual sealing keys, data can be unsealed independently of the host a Marble is running on.
+Using virtual sealing keys, data can be unsealed independently of the physical host.

 Still, the Coordinator itself must keep its state persistent somehow.
 When being pinned to a single host the default SGX sealing methods are used.
-However, when the Coordinator is moved to a another physical host, a manual step is required to ensure the Coordinator’s state can be recovered.
-Therefore, the Manifest allows for specifying a special Recovery Key.
+However, when the Coordinator is moved to another physical host, a manual step is required to ensure the Coordinator’s state can be recovered.
+Therefore, the Manifest allows for specifying a designated Recovery Key.
 The Recovery Key is a public RSA key.
-Upon startup, the Coordinator encrypts its own symmetric state-encryption key for this public key.
-The holder of the corresponding private key can use this key to recover the Coordinator, as is described in our recovery chapter.
+Upon startup, the Coordinator encrypts its symmetric state-encryption key with this public key.
+The holder of the corresponding private key can recover the Coordinator, as is described in our recovery chapter.

 NoteThe owner of the Recovery Key can access the raw state of the Coordinator.
 In a future version, Marblerun will support splitting the Recovery Key between parties.